 I developed postpartum depression after giving birth to my first child at the end of 2019.
 During my pregnancy, I was repeatedly told, “this is going to be the best time of your life!” and “as soon as you give birth, you’ll know exactly what to do!”
-When my daughter was born, I was petrified.
+But, when my daughter was born, I was petrified.

 After three months postpartum, I found out I was pregnant again.
 This was one of the scariest moments because I had just started to recover from my PPD/PPA journey.
 After a few days, I made the final decision to go through with being a mom of two.
 When my son was born, (almost exactly one year after my daughter’s first birthday), I went into my second postpartum journey with a different mindset.
-I made it clear that I was not going to breastfeed, I accepted my family’s support, and tried to practice self-care as much as I could.
+I made it clear that I was not going to breastfeed.
+I accepted my family’s support, and tried to practice self-care as much as I could.
 This time, I knew that it is possible and OK to struggle and be a fantastic mother.

 Once I made “mistakes,” I recognized that my children were safe and unbelievably happy.
 They didn’t need me to get it perfectly right, they just needed me and I just needed them.
-I look back at my life pre-baby, and although there are times where I miss it, I believe having both my children saved me.
+I look back at my life pre-baby, and although there are times that I miss it, I believe having both my children saved me.
 Both experiences showed me that I can get through whatever life sends my way.

 Remember: no matter what you are going through, you are still a wonderful parent!
 Parenthood is incredibly difficult, and it is 100% OK to face challenges.
-I see you, I hear you, I support you, and I hope to help guide and challenge you to find your own inner strength and self-compassion!
+I see you, I hear you, I support you.
+And I hope to help guide and challenge you to find your own inner strength and self-compassion!

 Leah specializes in anxiety, depression, trauma, parenthood, per/prenatal, and substance use.
 To learn more about Leah, read her bio here.

 Looking for a therapist or unsure where to begin?
 Get started on our booking page.